georgeanndata/data_engineer/Projects/Insurance/README.md

 ![Source code](API-Ingest/requirements.txt)<br>

-  2. Create dockerfile for building the container.
+<strong>Step 2</strong>: Create dockerfile for building the container.
 It installed the kafka-python library so the API can connect to Kafka.

 ```python
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.7